Oragenics, Inc. (NYSEAMERICAN:OGEN) Short Interest Update

-Oragenics, Inc. (NYSEAMERICAN:OGEN) was the target of a significant decline in short interest in the month of December.
-As of December 15th, there was short interest totalling 2,210,000 shares, a decline of 25.3% from the November 30th total of 2,960,000 shares.
-Approximately 1.9% of the shares of the company are short sold.
-Based on an average daily trading volume, of 3,050,000 shares, the short-interest ratio is currently 0.7 days.
+Oragenics, Inc. (NYSEAMERICAN:OGEN) saw a significant growth in short interest during the month of December.
+As of December 31st, there was short interest totalling 3,390,000 shares, a growth of 53.4% from the December 15th total of 2,210,000 shares.
+Approximately 3.0% of the company’s stock are short sold.
+Based on an average daily trading volume, of 3,370,000 shares, the short-interest ratio is presently 1.0 days.

-Large investors have recently added to or reduced their stakes in the stock.
-Virtu Financial LLC increased its holdings in shares of Oragenics by 212.9% in the second quarter.
-Virtu Financial LLC now owns 65,456 shares of the biotechnology company’s stock valued at $46,000 after buying an additional 44,540 shares in the last quarter.
-Vanguard Group Inc. boosted its position in shares of Oragenics by 11.3% in the 2nd quarter.
-Vanguard Group Inc. now owns 5,031,450 shares of the biotechnology company’s stock valued at $3,549,000 after purchasing an additional 512,013 shares during the period.
-State Street Corp purchased a new position in Oragenics in the 2nd quarter worth about $321,000.
-Renaissance Technologies LLC acquired a new stake in Oragenics during the 2nd quarter worth about $178,000.
-Finally, Geode Capital Management LLC raised its holdings in Oragenics by 36.6% during the 2nd quarter.
-Geode Capital Management LLC now owns 731,304 shares of the biotechnology company’s stock worth $515,000 after buying an additional 195,785 shares during the period.
-8.09% of the stock is currently owned by hedge funds and other institutional investors.

 Oragenics Company Profile